getlanced/COE127L-B1_DOE_GROUP03/README.md

 (Usually comes with the latest MinGW or TDM-GCC compiler) TDM-GCC - https://sourceforge.net/projects/tdm-gcc/ MinGW - https://sourceforge.net/projects/mingw/
+- c++14 compiler
 How to Run:
 Linux/ Windows:
-1) Put main.cpp and the provided sample .txt file into the same location.
+1) Put all .txt files to stream under the txtFiles folder.
-2) From the terminal, change the directory to where the main.cpp and .txt file is located by executing "cd ./path"
+2) From the terminal, change the directory to where the main.cpp is located by executing "cd ./path"
   *Sample path ./Desktop/
 3) Compile the program with the flag -fopenmp to enable omp.h and its #pragma directive.